 I don’t want to give the impression that using Tie Coat instead of removing the old paint will work for everyone.
 In fact, Pettit’s technical support recommended that even with the little bit of ablative paint we had on the boat, we should have it soda blasted in order to get the best possible adhesion.
 They definitely said that if we had more than 8 coats of paint or if it was peeling or cracking off at all, it needed to be gotten rid of.

-We know that we’re taking a risk with doing it the way we did.
+We took a risk with doing it the way we did.
 We might have made a mistake and “wasted” $1,000 instead of saving $2,000.
 But that’s how things work in the real world.
 We do the best we can with imperfect information.
-We made a decision and will see how it plays out over the next couple of years.
+But after a few years, we found our choice paid off.

 Carolyn Shearlock has lived aboard full-time for 17 years, splitting her time between a Tayana 37 monohull and a Gemini 105 catamaran.
 She’s cruised over 14,000 miles, from Pacific Mexico and Central America to Florida and the Bahamas, gaining firsthand experience with the joys and challenges of life on the water.